 fbpx

-HS Code for Chocolate and GST Rates
+HSN Code for Chocolate and GST Rates

-Understanding HS Code for Chocolate
+Understanding HSN Code for Chocolate

 Every product traded internationally requires classification under the Harmonized System (HS) of nomenclature.
 For chocolate and other cocoa-based foods, the classification falls under Chapter 18 – Cocoa And Cocoa Preparations.